ismet55555/fastapi-template/README.md

 - By default the server will run on port 8000

 TODO:

 - Everything into pyproject.toml
 - Colorize prompt inside container
+- Logging setup

 ## Usage